 Their most famous style, the channel inlay technique is done by accurately forming channels in the silver base and then carefully inserting stones into the channels in particular patterns, shapes, and colors.
 These techniques require great precision when cutting the small stones and the Zuni have mastered this.
 The inlay can be flat, raised, etched or sculpted into the silver.

-Although, turquoise is found on a majority of native American jewelry, the Zuni use a wide assortment of stones and skills to give a variety of colors in their designs that is not found in Navajo jewelry, for example.
+Although turquoise is found on a majority of Native American jewelry, the Zuni use a wide assortment of stones and skills to give a variety of colors in their designs that are not found in Navajo jewelry.

-Also note, you will find the best prices for native jewelry right on the reservation.
-It is priced what it is really worth with not much of a mark up.
+Also note, you will find the best prices for their jewelry right on the reservation.
+It is priced what it is really worth with not much of a markup.
 I try to buy as many pieces as I can from the Taos Pueblo two miles up the road, as their prices are right and the quality of stones is excellent.
 They are all signed and stamped sterling silver.

 If you are not in the southwest, you can find reputable websites that sell genuine silver jewelry.
 I can't vouch for the prices and you probably can't negotiate with them.

 The following photographs are made by Zuni Pueblo native jewelers.
 Since they shared their skills with other native tribes, you will see some of these also made by the Navajos.
 The ones here are only Zuni handmade creations and all stones are genuine.